About: What Christ offers beyond religion

 – Pathwork Lecture #22

-In the story of the Fall, the Guide explains how we, through our free will, made the choice to experience the negative aspect of divine qualities.
-During the ensuing Fall, our souls split, and this split is what we transfer onto our parents so that we can see it and thereby heal it.
+In the story of the Fall, the Guide explains how we, using our free will, made the choice to experience the negative aspect of divine qualities.
+During the ensuing Fall, our souls split.

 “This is the way Christ has opened the door.
 You may now understand why it is said that Christ saved you from your sins.
 This is accurate only in the sense that your great sin of falling, of not remaining faithful to God, and of becoming at one time part of the world of darkness does not have as a consequence eternal exclusion from the divine worlds.